Laser Vaginal Restoration

 - Urinary incontinence

-Vaginal rejuvenation can be achieved with several procedures that restore your vagina to the healthy state that existed before you stopped producing estrogen.
-Though surgery can tighten vaginal walls, you don’t need surgery because Dr. Barbara Bopp offers vaginal rejuvenation with advanced treatment delivered by the diVa laser.
+Vaginal restoration can be achieved with several procedures that restore your vagina to the healthy state that existed before you stopped producing estrogen.
+Though surgery can tighten vaginal walls, you don’t need surgery because Dr. Barbara Bopp offers vaginal restoration with advanced treatment delivered by the diVa laser.

-How does the diVa® laser rejuvenate vaginal health?
+How does the diVa® laser restoration vaginal health?

 The diVa uses cutting-edge hybrid fractional laser technology that allows Dr. Barbara Bopp to customize your treatments.
 The diVa device is gently inserted into your vagina, then the laser is activated.
 Heat from the laser triggers collagen production, which strengthens tissues and improves tone in the vaginal wall.